 For optimum accessibility, incorporating wider doorways and spacious hallways is a must.
 These design features are ideal for accommodating wheelchairs, walkers, and other mobility aids, enhancing your custom-built home's user-friendly nature.

-Creating zero-step entries into your custom home ensures seamless transition between indoor and outdoor spaces, making your home more accessible and reducing the risk of trip hazards.
+Creating zero-step entries into your custom home ensures seamless transition between indoor and outdoor spaces, making your home more accessible, reducing the risk of trip hazards, and more friendly for aging in place.

 Lever-Style Handles and Faucets